zcochran4275/Outages/README.md

 This result implies that geographic land area does not influence whether demand loss values are missing.
 The missingness is likely influenced by other variables or processes unrelated to land area.

-## Hypothesis Test
+## Do Severe Weather Outages Have Longer Outage Durations

 ### Hypotheses
 - ***Null Hypothesis***: The mean outage duration is the same for outages caused by severe weather and those not caused by severe weather.
 Any observed difference is due to random chance.
-- ***Alternative Hypothesis***: The mean outage duration is different for outages caused by severe weather compared to those not caused by severe weather.
+- ***Alternative Hypothesis***: The mean outage duration is greater for outages caused by severe weather compared to those not caused by severe weather.

 ### Test Statistic
 The test statistic is the difference in mean outage durations between outages caused by severe weather and those caused by other reasons